spotin/spotin/docs/index.md

 Don't know where to start?
 Check these first!

-- About SpotIn - TODO
+- About Spot in - TODO
 - [Install and configure Visual Studio Code](tutorials/install-and-configure-visual-studio-code/index.md)
 - [Install and configure Docker](tutorials/install-and-configure-docker/index.md)
 - [Install and configure Dev Containers](tutorials/install-and-configure-dev-containers/index.md)
-- How to contribute to SpotIn - TODO
+- How to contribute to Spot in - TODO
 - [About this documentation](./explanations/about-this-documentation/index.md)